• Skip to primary navigation

 Jump to Recipe

-Pasta all checca takes advantage of the fresh in season tomatoes and herbs and marries it with delicious Italian olive oil and cheese.
+Pasta all checca takes advantage of the fresh in-season tomatoes and herbs and marries them with delicious Italian olive oil and cheese.
 It is so fresh and light and the perfect summertime meal!

-This pasta all checca is one of my go to summer pasta recipes that I always make because t makes use of summer fruits and veggies.
-If I am not making this, I will be making my Caprese pasta salad , veggie meat sauce (with in season veggies) or my pesto pasta.
+This pasta all Checca is one of my go-to summer pasta recipes that I always make because it makes use of summer fruits and veggies.
+If I am not making this, I will be making my Caprese pasta salad, veggie meat sauce (with in-season veggies), Asian pasta salad (which is so fresh and light), or pesto pasta.

 Here is what you need: